MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 3 - Deploy Web Server Container

 With a web server image created, you can now deploy multiple containers based off of this image.
-To deploy a Windows Server Container based off of the nginx_windows image use the <b>Docker Run</b> command as seen below.
+To deploy a Windows Server Container based off of the nginx_windows image use the **Docker Run** command as seen below.
 When the command completes you will be in an interactive session on the container.
 ```
 docker run -it nginx_windows cmd
 ```

 From inside the container the nginx web server can be started and web content staged for consumption.
-To start the nginx web server move to the installation folder and run <b>start nginx</b>:
+To start the nginx web server move to the installation folder and run **start nginx**:
 ```
 cd c:\nginx\nginx-1.9.2
 start nginx
 ```

-When the nginx software is running, get the IP address of the container using <b>ipconfig</b> and on a different machine open up a web browser and browse to <b>http//ip address</b>.
+When the nginx software is running, get the IP address of the container using **ipconfig** and on a different machine open up a web browser and browse to **http//ip address**.
 If everything has been correctly configured you will see the nginx welcome page.

 ![](media/nginx.png)